Introduction:

 Parking brake and emergency brake:

 In addition to the air-supplying and air-consuming sections, we also see the parking and emergency brake section in green.
 When the truck is parked, the driver can operate the parking brake.
-In case of emergency, the emergency brake can be activated to bring the vehicle to a stop.
-The following components can be seen in the parking and emergency brake section:
+In an emergency, the emergency brake can be activated to bring the vehicle to a stop.
+The following components are found in the parking and emergency brake section:

 11: Spring brake cylinder: at rest, without air pressure, the spring in this combined spring brake cylinder keeps the vehicle braked;

-12: Non-return valve: this ensures that the brakes do not start dragging if a leak occurs in circuit 1, 2 or 4;
+12: Check valve: this ensures that the brakes do not start dragging if a leak occurs in circuit 1, 2 or 4;

-13. Parking brake valve: this lever is within hand’s reach on the dashboard.
-With this lever, the parking brake can be (de)activated;
+13. Parking brake valve: this lever is located within hand’s reach in the dashboard.
+With this lever the parking brake can be (de)activated;

-14. Relay valve: the amount of air from the parking brake valve determines the flow from reservoir 4 to the spring brake cylinders 11.
+14. Relay valve: the air volume from the parking brake valve determines the flow from reservoir 4 to the spring brake cylinders 11.

 Circuits in the air brake system: